alexis-kouvakas/Stegpass/README.md

       GNU General Public License for more details.

 ## Work in Progress!
-Steganography features yet to be implemented.
-At the moment it is just a command-line based SQLCipher password manager!
+Steganography features yet to be implemented, at the moment it is just a command-line based SQLCipher password manager.

 ## Example usage